-In 2019 The NECS learning team were commissioned to produce a number of training induction videos for Feeding Families, a North East charity set up by Juliet Sanders, who many will know from her previous roll as part of the NECS Continuous Improvement Team.
+In 2019, the NECS Learning Team were commissioned to produce a number of training induction videos for Feeding Families, a North East charity set up by Juliet Sanders who many will know from her previous roll as part of the NECS Continuous Improvement Team.

-What is feeding Families?
+What is Feeding Families?

-Feeding Families was set up with the basic principal of joining families who are struggling to get by at Christmas with others who can afford to help out by making and delivering them a Christmas hamper.
-They also provide the opportunity for people to donate individual items or make cash donations which are used to make up hampers at their packing centres to be distributed to the most vulnerable families who can’t take part in the swap by partner charities and organisation.
+Feeding Families was set up with the basic principle of joining families who are struggling to get by at Christmas with others who can afford to help out by making and delivering them a Christmas hamper.
+They also provide the opportunity for people to donate individual items or make cash donations which are used to make up hampers at their packing centres to be distributed to the most vulnerable families who cannot take part in the swap by partner charities and organisation.

-How did the learning team help?
+How did the Learning Team help?